facebookresearch/habitat-challenge/README.md

 If you are looking for our 2022/2021/2020/2019 starter code, it’s available in the [`challenge-YEAR branch`](https://github.com/facebookresearch/habitat-challenge/tree/challenge-2022).

-This year, we are hosting a challenges on the ObjectNav and Instance ImageNav embodied navigation task.
+This year, we are hosting a challenges on the ObjectNav and ImageNav embodied navigation task.

-Task #1: ObjectNav focuses on egocentric object/scene recognition and a commonsense understanding of object semantics (where is a fireplace typically located in a house?).
+Task #1: ObjectNav focuses on egocentric object/scene recognition and a commonsense understanding of object semantics (where is a bed typically located in a house?).

-Task #2: Instance ImageNav focuses on visual reasoning and embodied instance disambiguation (is the particular chair I observe the same one depicted by the goal image?).
+Task #2: ImageNav focuses on visual reasoning and embodied instance disambiguation (is the particular chair I observe the same one depicted by the goal image?).

 ### New in 2023
 - We are instantiating ObjectNav on a new version of the `HM3D-Semantics` dataset called [HM3D-Semantics v0.2](https://aihabitat.org/datasets/hm3d-semantics/).
 - We are announcing the ImageNav track, also on the [HM3D-Semantics v0.2](https://aihabitat.org/datasets/hm3d-semantics/) scene dataset.
-- Considering the future deployment we are switching to a Stretch robot config with support of continuous action space and updating the dataset such that all episodes can be navigated without traversing between floors.
+- We are introducing several changes in the agent config for easier sim-to-real transfer.
+We are using the [HelloRobot Stretch](https://hello-robot.com/stretch-2) robot configuration with support of continuous action space and updating the dataset such that all episodes can be navigated without traversing between floors.

 ## Task: ObjectNav